yarenakcay/fitnesstracker/README.md

 2.5 Repeat the process to track multiple workout sessions.

-2.6 No server or backend setup is required as the app runs fully in the browser.

 # 3.Dependencies

 Chart.js — a JavaScript library for rendering responsive and interactive charts.